-Whether for school supplies, special equipment or for an educational field trip, funds aren’t easy to come by anymore within the public school district.
-What’s more is that with the majority of American families still recovering financially from the 2008 economic recession, raising funds among families isn’t an easy task for a lot of students.
+Whether for school supplies, special equipment, or for an educational field trip, funds aren’t often easy to come by in public school districts.
+And, with the majority of American families still recovering financially from the 2008 economic recession, raising funds among families isn’t an easy task for a lot of students.

-Coupon Books: Several companies will partner with schools for coupon book fundraisers.
+- Coupon books: Several companies will partner with schools for coupon book fundraisers.
 Under such agreements, the companies have students sell the books to their families, friends, etc. and the students receive a portion of the funds.

-Candy: Similar to the aforementioned example, a candy fundraiser consists of students selling candy to friends and family members, with the school keeping a portion of the profits from the amount sold.
+- Candy: Similar to the aforementioned example, a candy fundraiser consists of students selling candy to friends and family members, with the school keeping a portion of the profits from the amount sold.

-Car Wash: A car wash is a fundraiser that has a very large potential for profit.
+- Car wash: A car wash is a fundraiser that has a very large potential for profit.
 Consider hosting one either in the school parking lot or at a venue that generates a lot of passerby traffic.
 With just a few basic supplies (sponges, soap, towels, etc.) and by asking people not to pay a fixed price but to make a donation (generally this generates more money as people are more generous and likely to give more than say, a price of $5), this can create lots of fundraising revenue.

-Movie Night: A movie night fundraiser consists of hosting a special after school hours movie presentation at the school, typically in the library, auditorium, gym or any other venue that can support a large crowd.
+- Movie night: A movie night fundraiser consists of hosting a special after school movie presentation at the school, typically in the library, auditorium, gym or any other venue that can support a large crowd.
 Make sure to reserve a large enough screen and then sell tickets, popcorn and other snacks for admission.
 Try to select a movie that’s applicable for all ages, as it will be likely to generate a larger crowd than one that is genre specific.
 Promote the movie night by making posters and hanging them throughout the school.

-Special Assembly: Another effort to raise funds that requires a tad more planning than what some classrooms may have the time for is hosting a special assembly.
+- Special assembly: Another effort to raise funds that requires a tad more planning than what some classrooms may have the time for is hosting a special assembly.
 This may consist of a play, concert, talent show or even trying to network to bring in a popular figure, such as a local athlete or celebrity.
 Such a special assembly can be held after school hours and tickets can be sold for the event.
 If a special assembly doesn’t work, consider trying to organize a students vs. teachers basketball or softball game as a fundraising attempt.